Hobbs State Park – Conservation Area: History

 Roscoe C. Hobbs was born in 1881 in Northwest Arkansas.
 He would become the manager of the Arkansas and Oklahoma Western Railroad, but made his fortune by founding the Hobbs-Western Tie Company.
 Hobbs' railroad tie business gave him both an appreciation of the hardwoods in the area and the money to buy many acres of undeveloped forest in the region.
 In 1962, Hobbs donated 320 acres near Huntsville to the state of Arkansas, which became Withrow Springs State Park.
 Upon his death, Hobbs' land was willed to his heirs with the stipulation that upon sale the state of Arkansas must have first priority to purchase it.

 In 1977, the land was offered to the Arkansas Game and Fish Commission at $350/acre.
 In 1978, a California firm offered on the property and the deal went to escrow.
 Upon learning of the firm's plans to develop the land into vacation houses, citizens began to oppose the development of the area.
 The Game & Fish Commission did not have adequate funds to purchase the land, even though they labeled it as "highly desirable".
 The Arkansas Department of Parks and Tourism also wanted to purchase the land for a state park, but did not have the necessary funds.
 With renewed local interest, the acquisition of the park became a legislative issue, and Governor David Pryor eventually decided that the park should be obtained and protected.

 In order to pay for the land, a host of organizations including the Arkansas Department of Finance and Administration, The Nature Conservancy, and Fayetteville banks joined to offer on the tract.
 Pryor, along with many representatives from the listed organizations, traveled to St. Louis, Missouri to negotiate with the Hobbs estate trustees.
 Eventually, all 22 banks in Benton, Carroll, Madison, and Washington Counties were involved in the purchase.
 Sam Walton, Hayden McIlroy, senators Kaneaster Hodges and Dale Bumpers and many others were instrumental in the process.
 The Arkansas General Assembly purchased the land from The Nature Conservancy using the money loaned from the banks (a sum of $3,175,000, loaned with 9% interest), made official by Governor Bill Clinton at a ceremony on February 19, 1979.

 Because of this joint effort, the park is owned by Arkansas State Parks, the Arkansas Natural Heritage Commission, and the Arkansas Game and Fish Commission.
 The ownership is also reflected in the park's name.

 Geology

 The area was historically a limestone seabed, currently being eroded by creeks, creating a classic karst topography.
 The park contains the springs, seeps, and disappearing streams expected with the limestone formations.

 Recreation

 Camping

-The park contains five campsites along the Pigeon Roost Trail.
+The park contains five campsites along the Pigeon Roost Trail, and six sites on the Karst Loop Trail.
 The sites are primitive, and some overlook Beaver Lake.
 Hobbs State Park – Conservation Area does not contain any other types of cabin or lodging.